- Users have reported that the Discord app keeps crashing on their computers for unknown reasons.

 Your current Windows version may have an issue that causes applications like Discord to crash or run into errors.
 It is also possible that your operating system is not compatible with the latest version of Discord.

-Check if there’s a newer version of Windows available on your computer to address the problem.
+Check if a newer version of Windows is available on your computer to address the problem.